StevenBlack/vocab/million-dollar-words.md

 ### misogyny
 Hatred of women.
-You can call a woman-hater a misogynist.
-Pronounce it M/SS-OJ- EN-EE.

-### misopedia
-The last of the miso- words we're going to include in this book; it means hatred of children, especially one's own.
+You can call a woman-hater a misogynist. misopedia The last of the miso- words we're going to include in this book; it means hatred of children, especially one's own.
 Certainly a good word to use on a day when the little ones are really getting on your nerves.

 ### mnemonic